 22) Metallic accents

 Shiny finishes were not limited to appliances.
-Lamps, mirrors, side tables, and decorative accessories often brought in silver or chrome to make a room feel more modern.
+Lamps, mirrors, side tables, and decorative accessories are often brought in silver or chrome to make a room feel more modern.
 It was one of those details that helped balance warmer colours and heavier furniture, which is why it still appears in updated interiors now.

 23) Sage green kitchens